Inquiries

 Codes of conduct for supply chains

 Interest in climate change has been steadily rising since the Paris Agreement came into effect in 2016.
-This is evidenced by efforts aimed at disclosing information on climate change risk by the Task Force on Climate-Related Financial Disclosures (TCFD) and others.
-It is anticipated that, in some cases, consideration of climate change risk will be required not only at the company level but also at the project level.
+This is evidenced by efforts aimed at disclosing information on climate change risk by the Task Force on Climate-Related Financial Disclosures (TCFD), the Taskforce on Nature-related Financial Disclosures (TNFD) and others.
+It is anticipated that, in some cases, consideration of climate change or biodiversity risk and opportunities will be required not only at the company level but also at the project level.

-We evaluate projects to determine their climate change-related risks.
+We evaluate projects to determine these risks and opportunities.

 Service Examples